Maryland Route 192

 Maryland Route 192 (MD 192) is a state highway in the U.S. state of Maryland.
-The highway runs 2.53 mi from Summit Avenue in Kensington east to MD 97 in Forest Glen.
+The highway runs 2.53 mi from Summit Avenue in Kensington east to MD 97 in Forest Glen in Montgomery County.
 MD 192 connects MD 185 with the Kensington station on MARC's Brunswick Line and MD 97 and Interstate 495 (I-495) with the Forest Glen station on the Washington Metro's Red Line.
 The highway was constructed from Forest Glen to Kensington in the mid-1920s.
 MD 192 also included three sections between MD 97 and U.S. Route 29 (US 29) in Four Corners built in the mid-1930s.
 The final segment east of MD 97 was removed from the state highway system in the late 1980s.

 Route description

 MD 192 begins on Plyers Mill Road at its intersection with Summit Avenue in the town of Kensington.
 The highway heads east along the two-lane undivided municipally-maintained street to its intersection with MD 185 (Connecticut Avenue), which meets the western end of MD 193 (University Boulevard) two blocks to the north.
 East of the MD 185 intersection, MD 192 becomes state-maintained and veers southeast onto Metropolitan Avenue.
 At St. Paul Street, the highway passes the Kensington station on MARC's Brunswick Line, which follows CSX's Metropolitan Subdivision railroad line.
 MD 192 parallels the railroad southeast out of the town of Kensington.
 The highway curves east away from the tracks and continues on Capitol View Avenue, which has a sharp turn to the south then a more gentle turn southeast at Stoneybrook Drive.
 Stoneybrook Drive leads south across the railroad to the Washington D.C.
 Temple of the Church of Jesus Christ of Latter-day Saints (LDS Church) and Beach Drive in Rock Creek Park.

 MD 192 continues southeast and approaches the tracks again before passing through a very sharp S-curve before the Forest Glen Castle.
 There, the highway has a four-way intersection with Seminary Road, which continues southeast across I-495 (Capital Beltway), and Linden Lane, which heads southwest across an at-grade crossing of the rail line toward the redeveloped National Park Seminary and the U.S. Army's Forest Glen Annex.
 MD 192 turns east onto Forest Glen Road, which parallels the Capital Beltway east.
 The route expands to a four-lane divided highway at Darcy Forest Drive and passes the Forest Glen Metro station before reaching its eastern terminus at MD 97 (Georgia Avenue) just north of that highway's interchange with the Capital Beltway.
 Forest Glen Road continues east as a two-lane undivided county highway that passes Holy Cross Hospital and intersects Sligo Creek Parkway before ending just short of US 29 (Colesville Road) in Four Corners.

 MD 192 is a part of the National Highway System as an intermodal connector from Darcy Forest Drive to MD 97 in Forest Glen.